dvera/riskreport/biomarker/poultry_intake.md

 ## Poultry Consumption

-Self-reported frequency of eating chicken or turkey. **Units indicated are servings per week.** Poultry is a source of lean protein and other nutrients.
+Self-reported frequency of eating chicken or turkey. **Units indicated are servings per week.** Poultry is a source of lean protein and other nutrients. **These results are based on an analysis of survey questions.**

 <div style="display: flex; flex-direction: column; gap: 10px;">